 I remember Into Deepest Space fondly because when it was first published it introduced me to the visual effects that appear when travelling at relativistic velocities, which I’ve written about here in my series of posts entitled The Celestial View From A Relativistic Starship.
 But I also remember being largely bemused by everything else in the book, and that sensation recurred on re-reading.

 The hand of the older Hoyle is detectable in these two books in the discussions of radio technology, astronomy and relativity, which sometimes veer into excessive detail.
 But the writing and plot exposition seems to have been in the hands of the younger Hoyle—the style is certainly very different from Hoyle’s solo novels.
 Although the “about the authors” section of my copies of these novels suggest that Geoffrey “contributed the more ‘human’ side of their co-authored novels”, the characterizations are actually much less effective than those achieved by Fred working alone.
 Characters have long conversations about inconsequential things—every last word spoken to a taxi driver or a waiter is dutifully relayed—and then skip lightly over the massively consequential.
-Here’s Warboys returning to Earth after having trigger a massive solar flare in order to repel the Yela:
+Here’s Warboys returning to Earth after having triggered a massive solar flare in order to repel the Yela:

 ‘How’s everything here?’
 I said.